 We all strive to achieve something more in life.
 After all, there’s always something we want as we climb the staircase of life.
 However, the unfortunate truth is that we also tend to give up very easily.
 Now, sometimes giving up doesn’t necessarily have to do with the challenging aspect of the goal in question, but the way you perceive that goal, as well as the way you set it.
-That said, Brazilian Jiu Jitsu tips can improve your goal setting skill so that you can set BJJ and life goals realistically, and enjoy every step of the way as you fulfill them.
+That being said, these Brazilian Jiu Jitsu tips can improve your goal setting skill so that you can set BJJ and life goals realistically, and enjoy every step of the way as you fulfill them.

 The goals you set have to be:

 Just like you need to specify your goal, you should decide on a certain indicator that will let you know that the goal is achieved.
 So, based on what your specific goal is, set a measurable indicator as well.
 Is it a certain weight or muscle mass?
-Is it something like a tournament medal?
-Whatever you wish to do and achieve should have a clear indicator once you succeed.
+Is it a tournament medal?
+Whatever you wish to achieve should have a clear indicator once you succeed.

 There’s no point in goal setting if the goal isn’t achievable in the first place.
 Now, one may argue that every goal is achievable in the end, but that’s the whole point.
 Make sure that you’ll have enough strength and motivation to achieve it.
 This is why it’s always better to set BJJ and life goals with stepping stones in mind.
 That way you’ll always have something achievable to look forward to.
 For example, if you want to move up the belt in Brazilian Jiu Jitsu, you obviously need to set smaller goals that have to do with the necessary training and skill required for this ultimate goal.